SAIL Blog

 2D – The most common technology

-The two-dimensional system is the one that is most common; most fishing sonar models are equipped with it.
-The image received will not be the most precise, but it will help you identify what kind of seabed you’re dealing with.
-This system is recommended for occasional anglers, or for those who already have a solid knowledge of the area in which they are fishing.
+The two-dimensional system is the most common and most fishfinders are equipped with it.
+The images it produces may not be the most precise, but they will help you identify the type of seabed you’re dealing with.
+This system is recommended for occasional anglers or those familiar with the area where they’re fishing.

 CHIRP